-Our design brief was to develop an accurate remote sensing classification system that avoided the difficult technical details typical of satellite remote sensing.
-Here you can learn about how remap works.
+We aimed to develop a remote sensing classification system that avoided the difficult technical details typical of satellite remote sensing.
+We wanted users to have access to cutting-edge remote sensing methods to allow effective monitoring of the environment at a range of spatial scales.
 Remap relies on the incredible data storage and geospatial analysis capacities of the Google Earth Engine.

-Remap requires only georeferenced training points that identify the different classes of interest, which most often representative ecosystems or land cover classes.
-Each training point is then intersected with a range of satellite datasets (predictors) to train a random forest classifier.
-Once the random forest is trained, remap classifies all of the pixels present in a study area into one of the classes present in the training set.
+To map the landscape, remap requires only georeferenced training points that identify different map classes, which most often represents ecosystems or land cover classes.
+Each training point then samples a range of satellite datasets (predictors) to train a random forest classifier.
+Once the random forest is trained, remap classifies all of the pixels present in a focal region into the map classes defined by the training set.

 Remap uses freely available, high resolution, global-scale, and publicly available biophysical ( slope, elevation), spectral ( Landsat Archive imagery) and climatic ( precipitation, temperature) datasets to inform the classification.
 Each dataset is automatically processed into relevant indices, such as the Normalized Difference Vegetation Index, before training and running the classifier.